Really easy to use for beginners

 A/B-testing is possible, but a bit tricky.
 With Aweber, you can A/B-test broadcasts and subject lines but that's it.
 Testing content inside of emails seems to be possible but we could not figure out how to do it.
 And no automation splittesting, which is a big let down for such a tool.
 Aweber Split-testing capabilities are too basic if you ask us.

 One of the outstanding features of Convertkit is their segmentation based on tags.
 You can get really targeted with who you want to send emails and automations to.

 The tagging options are limited and outdated in comparison with other tools, but list management is nicely done.

 ConvertKit integrates with most apps (also with Zapier integrations).

-GetResponse integrates with almost every app (also integration with Zapier).
+AWeber integrates with basically every app (also Zapier integrations).

 ConvertKit does it's basic job.
 There's not much more to say about it.